Carer's assessment - Under the Care Act 2014

-Will I have to pay for social services?
+Will I have to pay for social care?

-If your LA does charge you for services, they may carry out a full assessment of your financial situation.
-To do this, they would need information about your income, savings, or other capital.
+To decide if you should pay, the LA will carry out an assessment of your financial situation.
+To do this, they would need information about your income, savings and other capital.
 They should give you a written copy of their assessment.

 - The LA only charges a small, token amount for your support, and it’s obvious you can afford this.

 - You get welfare benefits, where your income has already been assessed as so low that the LA wouldn’t charge you for support.

 The LA should tell you if they’ve carried out a light-touch assessment.
 They must carry out a full assessment if you ask them to.